getify/You-Dont-Know-JS/scope-closures/ch6.md

 }
 ```

-This is a small but delightful simplification of syntax for a fairly common use-case, and may also be slightly more performant in removing an unncessary scope!
+This is a small but delightful simplification of syntax for a fairly common use case, and may also be slightly more performant in removing an unncessary scope!

-## Function Declarations In Blocks (FiB)
+## Function Declarations in Blocks (FiB)

-We've seen now that `let` / `const` declarations are block-scoped, and `var` declarations are function-scoped.
+We've seen now that `let`/`const` declarations are block-scoped, and `var` declarations are function-scoped.
 So what about `function` declarations that appear directly inside blocks?
-As a feature, this is called "FiB".
+As a feature, this is called "FiB."

 We typically think of `function` declarations like they're the equivalent of a `var` declaration.
 So are they function-scoped like `var` is?

-No, and yes.
+No and yes.
 I know... that's confusing.
 Let's dig in.

 Consider: